Matt Vierling Player Props: Tigers vs. Mets

 Mets Pitching Rankings

-- The Mets have the 18th-ranked team ERA across all league pitching staffs (4.48).
+- The Mets' 4.69 team ERA ranks 19th among all MLB pitching staffs.

-- Mets pitchers combine to surrender 42 total home runs at a rate of 1.4 per game (third-most in baseball).
+- Mets pitchers combine to allow 46 total home runs at a clip of 1.5 per game (third-most in the league).

-- The Mets will look to Lucchesi (1-0) in his third start of the season.
+- Verlander will make his first start of the season for the Mets.

-- The left-hander last pitched on Thursday against the Washington Nationals, when he went 5 1/3 innings, allowing three earned runs while giving up five hits.
+- When he last appeared on Friday, Nov.
+4, the 40-year-old righty started the game and went five innings against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.